mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 ## D. Conclusion

-There are a few reasons to start using the NIST SRE evaluation framework -  it is grounded in decision theory, it offers visuals tools like APE graphs, and it separates pattern recognition from expert decisions, which makes for a good decision process.
+There are a few reasons to start using the NIST SRE application-independent approach -  it is grounded in decision theory, it offers visuals tools like APE graphs, and it separates pattern recognition from expert decisions.

 That last bit means that the decisions process can be split between pattern recognition followed by assumption-led hard decisions.
-A technical team develops a system that outputs llr's, which subject-matter experts can combine with their best guess for application parameters to make the final decision.
-I think that this separation is a healthy practice and may be the reason why NIST SRE  got some traction in domains like forensics research.
+A technical team develops a system that outputs llr's, which subject-matter experts can combine with their best guess about the application parameters to issue a decision.
+Allowing this separation is a differentiating feature, which I think played a role in esatablishing the methodology in domains like forensics research.

-Real world applications may require a few changes from the binary classification, fixed error cost representations used so far, so it would be interesting to adapt the framework to new assumptions, for example multi-class decisions.
-Another example could be to account for varying error costs, e.g. because the cost of a false alarm is probably higher for a large, once-in-a-lifetime purchase (e.g. buying a house) than it is for routine online shopping.
-As a final example, the likelihood $p(x \vert w_i)$ could also gradually change, which would make the recognizer less accurate - it could be useful to detect the issue, assess its impact on expected risk and adjust the recognizer using recent data.
+The binary-class, fixed error cost assumptions may be too limited for some real world applications, so it would be interesting to adapt the framework, e.g. allowing for multi-class decisions, or varying error costs - the cost of a false alarm is probably higher for a large, once-in-a-lifetime purchase (e.g. buying a house) than it is for routine online shopping.

+To add one more item to the wish list, the likelihood $p(x \vert w_i)$ could also be allowed to change, as it often reduces a calssifier's utility after being deployed, and the framework should assess the impact of that change on expected risk.

 ### Appendix